Aayush8144/LinkedList_with_threads/README.md

 ============================================================================================

-feel free to add more functionality to it
+Feel free to add more functionality to it.
 I would really appriceate if you give me some credit though, if you use this c program as a base.